 Combining specific industry knowledge with a broad range of experience, our leadership team are dedicated to improving patient outcomes

-At BMJ, our leadership team is represented by the heads of our central business functions and each of our international hubs.
+Our Group senior leadership team is represented by the heads of our three lines of business, central functions, and our international hubs.
 The team works closely to make sure that, as a company, we deliver on our strategic goals.

 Editor in Chief, The BMJ and Board member